Federal Direct Loan FAQs

 Why is my loan unsubsidized?

 Each July 1st, Congress approves legislation that may change the terms of federally funded financial aid programs, including loans.
-This past year, due to Sequestration, Congress changed the administrative fees associated with their federal Direct Stafford and PLUS loans.
+These amounts are for the 2015-16 year and will be reaffirmed or adjusted by Congress in July 2016.

 I'd like to know more about my federal student loan repayment obligations and opportunities.
 Will Swarthmore be providing me guidance?

-Yes,as always, we'll be providing a few financial literacy and debt management programs each semester.
-You may also visit our Direct Stafford Loan Guidance page for a list of helpful Federal Department of Education and private websites.
+Yes, we'll be providing a few financial literacy and debt management programs each semester.
+You may also visit our Direct Loan Guidance page for a list of helpful Federal Department of Education and private websites.